Wednesday, September 23, 2020

 a.

 You can ask the consultant to say words back to back.
-So, you can ask them to say word-d followed by word-g.
+In other words, you can ask them to say word-d followed by word-g.

 b.